Sudan IV Stain, Herxheimer Alcoholic

 1. Keep tightly capped to avoid evaporation.

-5. Differentiate quickly in Alcohol, Ethyl Denatured, 70% to remove excess stain.
+5. Differentiate quickly in Alcohol, Ethyl Denatured, 70%.

 6. Wash thoroughly in distilled water.

-10. Wash gently in several changes of tap water.
+10. Wash in several changes of tap water.

-11. Blot excess water from slide; coverslip with Mount-Quick Aqueous Mounting Medium.
+11. Blot excess water from slide; coverslip with Mount-Quick Aqueous (Part 6271A) mounting medium.

 RESULTS: